3 min read

 Ask questions relating to cultural fit and personality.
 During an interview, asking scenario-based questions can provide an excellent insight into how a candidate thinks on their feet and can really help you to uncover who will be most suited to the job at hand.
 It is important to think of real-life scenario questions that the EA may have faced in previous roles or may go on to face in the role that they are interviewing for, such as:

 Asking questions like this will give you a better understanding of the candidate’s thought process, as well as their problem solving, time management and communication skills.
 It should also give the interviewee the opportunity to highlight their professional experience, abilities and personal strengths in order to overcome challenges and attain goals in their career.

-If you have undertaken an interview and have a couple of potential EA candidates to choose between, it may help to undertake some sort of testing with the remaining candidates in order to help you reach a final decision.
-Testing potential recruits at interview stage can help you to gain a better understanding of the candidates and add an element of objectivity.
+If you have undertaken an interview and have a couple of potential EA candidates to choose between, it may help to undertake some testing with the remaining candidates to help you reach a final decision.
+Testing potential recruits at the interview stage can help you to gain a better understanding of the candidates and add an element of objectivity.

 The three main tests that tend to be administered during interviews for EAs are psychometric testing, software testing and prioritisation testing.
 All three of these tests can be administered remotely, if you are conducting interviews virtually, or in a face-to-face setting.

 Psychometric testing can be extremely useful in providing you with a deeper understanding of a candidate’s personality and where their strengths and weaknesses lie as a result of their personality type.
 This can assist in demonstrating how well they would work alongside you and the wider team.
 At Lily Shippen, we always use psychometric testing when hiring new members of staff and find it extremely useful and insightful.